Mitchell-kolb/GSUR/README.md

 ### To Run the GSUR Web Automation
 - In 1st terminal navigate to the /GSUR folder
     - Use `python3 chrome-automation.py` to run the chrome code
-    - Use `python3 firefox-automation.py` to run the firefox code
-    - Use `python3 safari-automation.py` to run the safari code